zsparal/api-documentation/source/reference/v2/create-payment.rst

 Payment creation is elemental to the Mollie API: this is where most payment implementations start off.
 Note optional parameters are accepted for certain payment methods.

-To wrap your head around the payment process, an explanation and flow charts can be found in the `Overview <overview>`.
+To wrap your head around the payment process, an explanation and flow charts can be found in the :ref:`Overview <overview>`.

 Payments are created by sending a `JSON document <https://www.json.org/>`_ to the endpoint.
 The document should contain an object with the parameters listed below as keys and the values you want to use for the parameters as values for the object.